fedeperez89/fedeperez89/README.md

 ### Hi there 👋

 My name is Federico Perez, a software developer from Uruguay.
-10 years of professional experience as software developer, mainly focused in Android and backend development.
+10 years of professional experience as software developer, focused in Android and backend development.
 I'm a fast learner who likes learning new technologies and finding new challenges.

 ### Languages and frameworks
 ![Kotlin](https://img.shields.io/badge/kotlin-%230095D5.svg?style=for-the-badge&logo=kotlin&logoColor=white)&nbsp;